wp-papi/wp-papi.github.io/src/docs/api_taxonomy.md

 ### Description

-When given a term id it will fetch the Papi taxonomy for that term id instead.
+When given a term id it will fetch the Papi taxonomy for that term id instead, since `3.1.0`

 ### Parameters